50 Interesting & Fun Facts About Kentucky State to Discover

 Bluegrass is a type of grass that grows in pastures and lawns across Kentucky.
 This plant can grow all over the country, but it was initially only found in this state.

-Bobby Mackey's Music World is world-famous
+Bobby Mackey's Music World in Wilder, KY, is haunted

 While whiskey may have been invented in Scotland, its bourbon variation has more American roots.
 It's unknown for sure who invented the drink first, but many attribute it to Elijah Craig from Kentucky.